dcorns/bash_scripts/README.md

 These scripts are intended to be useful on any distro and in most cases on both linux and mac.

 extraGitinit.sh--This will initialize a local git, create an MIT License file and a blank README.md, create a matching repository on github and a remote to push and pull with.
 It also adds a testing branch to the local git.
 You must first alter lines 37 and 39 to by replacing <YourGitHubSite> with your git hub site and <YourGitHubUserName> with your git hub user name.
 After doing that I would suggest setting up a symbolic link to it as it will prove quite useful if you are doing a lot of projects.
+##################### lnpm.sh Manage and distribute node package functionality in local file structure ##############################################
 lnpm--This, when completed will solve the problem of have node_modules installed in every directory in which you have a node project.
 It will allow node modules to be read from a centralized directory on the file system and when a particular package does not exist it will download the package to the centralized directory for continued use.
-No more downloading packages everytime you start a new node project and no longer have node packages spread out all over your hard drive
+No more downloading packages every time you start a new node project and no longer have node packages spread out all over your hard drive.

+lnpm.sh install <module_name>
+Searches the local directory specified in $nd for the module and if it exist it will do the following as needed:
+If no package.json exists, it will run npm.init to interactively create it.
+If no dependencies object exists, it will add it to the package.json.
+If no reference to the module exists in the dependencies object, it will be added with fixed/latest version, otherwise it will notify that the package is already installed. remaining install dev tasks: Complete installation of devdependency option

+lnpm.sh update
+Need to implement for updating the local folder modules

+Overall problems to overcome:
+There are different versions of node packages.
+One may be used in one project and a different version in another project.
+If the local node_modules folder is simply updated, it will replace the existing version of a module.
+This will be problematic since projects using older versions will no longer be able to access the version of the module on which it relies. proposed solution: Add version information of each module to the directory name.
+Add an 'update' parameter to lnpm that creates the directory structure accordingly when updating from repository.
+Modify lnpm install to do the same when it adds a missing module from the registry.

 ############################ Additional Information ##############################
 Check back for more bash scripts as I will be adding them as I discover new ways to use them to help make me a more productive developer.